-Imagine you work in an industry that is unique among service industries: Nearly every decision regarding the provision of customer services can have catastrophic, even deadly, consequences for the customer.
+Imagine you work in an industry that is unique among service industries.
+Nearly every decision regarding the provision of customer services can have catastrophic, even deadly, consequences for the customer.

-The customers, understandably, expect the service providers to make the correct decision 100% of the time, and to provide highest-quality services in a timely manner.
+The customers, understandably, expect the service providers to make the correct decision 100% of the time, and to provide the highest-quality services in a timely manner.
 And, of course, they expect their personal information to be secure from prying eyes at all times.

 Welcome to the Healthcare Industry.

-Healthcare and Data Governance
+Healthcare and Data Management in 2020

 On top of that, all healthcare data needs to be properly classified, controlled and protected.
 Healthcare data can be just as valuable to hackers as banking and credit card data.

-Data Governance Starts With Metadata Management
+Data Management Starts With Metadata Management

 Like all data governance, healthcare data governance requires tight management and control of metadata—the information about every database, table, column, data warehouse cube, and report element for which the organization is responsible.